martin-ueding/legacy-file-formats/legacy.1.rst

 BUGS
 ====

-Please report bugs in English or German to Martin Ueding dev@martin-ueding.de.
+Please report bugs in English or German to Martin Ueding (martin-ueding.de).

 EXAMPLE